 The first reference to the church of Holy Savior church appeared in 1148 when it was consecrated (dedicatio ecclesie Salvatoris).
 Its construction, however, took place much earlier, perhaps already in the 10th century or at the turn of the 10th and 11th centuries.
 It was rebuilt for the first time around the mid-11th century, and then in the 12th century, perhaps just before the aforementioned consecration.

 In 1587, the church was partially destroyed during the battles for Kraków between archduke Maksymilian and Jan Zamoyski.
-After these events, the church was rebuilt.
+After these events, around 1605 and 1622, the church was rebuilt.
 A tower was added from the west, Romanesque walls were reinforced with buttresses and the churchyard cemetery was surrounded by a wall.
 Unfortunately, the church suffered damages during the “Swedish Deluge” in 1656.
 Until 1680, it was rebuilt thanks to the efforts of the abbess of the Zwierzyniec monastery, Anna Zapolska.
 As a result of subsequent changes, after the reconstruction, the side entrance was walled, and the sacristy was added in place of the morgue.
-Subsequent repairs church was passing in 1788, in the 1930s and after 1961.
+In 1788, in the 1930s and after 1961, the building was renovated.

 As a result of the Romanesque reconstruction carried out in the 12th century, a new chancel was erected of limestone and sandstone blocks, closed in the east with a straight wall and enclosed from the north and south by two similarly ended annexes.
 Most of them were built of limestone, sandstone was used only in the corners, the lower part of the eastern façade and the jambs of openings.
 The plan of the chancel was similar to a square with irregular dimensions of 5.1 meters (from the nave side), 4.7 meters (eastern wall), 6 meters (southern wall and 5.8 meters (northern wall).
 Lighting was provided from the east by a large window, later bricked up and replaced with a slit, small window with a semicircular finial.
 Above it, at the top, there was a small oculus.
 The chancel was opened to the sides with high semicircular arcades, next to which were two-light Romanesque windows.